 Current National Standards for Racket Sport Eye Protection are published by the Canadian Standards Association, the United States ASTM, Standards Australia/New Zealand and British Standards Institution.
 It is the responsibility of the player to ensure that the quality of the product worn is appropriate for the purpose.

-Protective eyewear, meeting any of the above standards (or equivalent), is mandatory for all Juniors i.e. under 19 years of age, when on court at any time.
+Protective eyewear, meeting any of the above standards (or equivalent), is mandatory for all Juniors, nineteen years or younger, when on court at any time.